ebijun/NetBSD/Guide/RPI.rst

  .. todo:: For I2C consult the iic(4) man page, also see the i2cscan(8) utility and its source.
  .. todo:: For GPIO see gpio(4) man page.
  .. todo:: For SPI as far as I know there are no generic user-space components provided, besides support for SPI flashes.
- .. todo:: .build.sh -j -u -U -a earmhf -m evbarm iso-image
+ .. todo:: .build.sh -j -u -U -a earmv6hf -m evbarm iso-image

 =================================
 RaspberryPIでNetBSDを使ってみる